MidenTheDev/NouveauEnchantingV2/README.md

 ## :question: FAQ:

 #### Q:  I Need Help!
 X Isn't working!
 **A: **Check the relevant Wiki page.
 If the Wiki isn't helpful or you otherwise don't understand, join the Discord Server and ask for support there.
-(Wiki and Discord W.I.P)
+(Discord W.I.P)

 #### Q: Why does this plugin only support Paper and not Spigot?
 **A:** This plugin makes extensive use of Paper's api, even using features that are still considered experiemental and not officially supported.
 To make a plugin that achieves the same result using Spigot, while possible, would be a massive undertaking and would be a lot laggier than this plugin is currently on Paper.